Alec Clifton-Taylor: Television work

 Clifton Taylor gained his greatest public recognition late in life through his work for the BBC.
 After being introduced through Pevsner to BBC arts producer John Drummond, Clifton Taylor presented the first episode, The Medieval World, of a television programme on British architecture through the ages called The Spirit of the Age, broadcast in Autumn 1975.

 Clifton Taylor went on to present three extremely popular series of 30- or 40-minute BBC programmes: Six English Towns (1978), Six More English Towns (1981), and Another Six English Towns (1984), in which he visited eighteen English towns, discussing their history and architectural character in an accessible and courteous (if uncompromising) style.

 Personal life

 He lived in Kensington, west London, for much of his life (15 Clareville Grove) and was president of the Kensington Society, an organisation devoted to preserving the borough's architecture and open spaces.
 The Alec Clifton Taylor Memorial Garden is located behind St Mary Abbots Church in Kensington.

-Clifton Taylor was awarded the title of Officer of the Order of the British Empire (OBE) in 1982 for "services to the study of architecture."
+Clifton Taylor was awarded the title of Officer of the Order of the British Empire (OBE) in the 1982 Birthday Honours for "services to the study of architecture."